The Early Years

 In 2007, CES worked with a number of consulting design engineers to modify an existing GE J-79 gas turbine into a steam turbine, which was successfully tested at the Kimberlina Power Plant by 2010.
 These modifications allowed the turbine to operate at significantly increased power with the CES combustor.

-In 2007, CES began to receive federal funding from the U.S. Department of Energy to develop an industrial oxy-fuel turbine.
+In 2010, CES received federal funding from the U.S. Department of Energy to develop an industrial-scale oxy-fuel turbine.
 Known as the OFT-900, this oxy-fuel turbine is derived from a Siemens gas turbine (SGT-900).
 The Kimberlina Power Plant was upgraded to be able to handle the increased fuel, oxygen, and de-mineralized water requirements for this larger, 150 MWe expander turbine to demonstrate continuous operation in commercial-like settings.
+Initial testing took place in 2013 and successfully demonstrated the industrial-scale oxy-fuel power system.